 Social Mobility Myth - hgunn.uk

 There is ever increasing evidence that, as with all our other human traits, that children's educational potential is strongly influenced by genes and that the raw learning potential of all children will never be equal, but children's early years development will have a profound impact on developing their innate learning potential.
-The boundaries between the two will always be blurred.
+The boundaries between nature and nurture will always be blurred.

 There has never been a running speed defined in National Curriculum, because no one would expect children to run at the same speed.
-It has been said of children's height that genes sets the parameters of their development of it, but nutrition dictates the actual height children grow to.
-This is why children are becoming taller in modern society.
+Genes sets the parameters of children's height development (70%), but nutrition dictates the actual height children grow to.
+The influence of genes on children's intelligence is around 50%.

 Children can be trained as athletes in sport to run at their personal maximum efficiency. which may exceeded a child who has higher running potential, but they will not be able to develop it beyond a given point of development.
 Time is an important factor in develop fluency.
 The B.B.C.
 "School Swap, South Korean Style" featured children devoting excessive hours to their mathematical learning, but differences in their level of attainment still remained.